lamezati/shopping-app/README.md

 The application is configured to deploy automatically to GitHub Pages when changes are pushed to the main branch.

 Visit the live site at: https://lamezati.github.io/shopping-app/

+## Support

+For any issues or questions, please open an issue in the repository.